JAS-D98/SMART-SHOP-PRODUCTS-API-/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# SMART-SHOP PRODUCTS API DOCUMENTATION GENERAL USAGE
+# API DOCUMENTATION GENERAL USAGE

 These documentation will help you interact with the REST API to read products, add products, remove products and update products from a postgreSQL database.